bholloway/resolve-url-loader/readme.md

 The incoming source-map is used to resolve the original file.
 This is necessary where there was some preceding transpile step such as SASS.
 A [rework](https://github.com/reworkcss/rework) process is then run on incoming `css`.

-Each `url()` statement that implies an asset commences a file search using  node `fs` operations.
-The search begins at the original file and usually the asset is found immediately.
-In some cases there is no immediate match (<cough>bootstrap</cough>) and we search both deeper and shallower from the starting directory.
-The search will proceed while within the project directory and until a `package.json` or `bower.json` file is encountered.
+Each `url()` statement that implies an asset triggers a file search using  node `fs` operations.
+The search begins relative to the original file and usually the asset is found immediately.
+However in some cases there is no immediate match (*cough* bootstrap *cough*) and we so we start searching both deeper and shallower from the starting directory.
+The search will continue while within the project directory and until a `package.json` or `bower.json` file is encountered.

+If the asset is not found then the `url()` statement will not be updated.

 ## Options